TylerJM27/camp-critic-mobile/README.md

     -   a library built on top of the React Native Animated library
     -   gives you pre-packaged animations that can be easily applied to components

+COMMIT - Gestures:

+-   Learn to use the React Native built-in API called PanResponder to support gestures in your app

+-   Learn to use animations to give visual feedback to users in response to a gesture

 REACT NATIVE NOTES:

 WEEK 1: